sanjay-ms8/sanjay-ms8/README.md

 </h1 align = "center">

 - I am Sanjay
-- Master's student at Department of Mathematics, IISER Thiruvannathapuram
+- Master's student at School of Mathematics, IISER Thiruvannathapuram
 - Currently working on Deep Convolutional Framelets
 - Photography and sports are my other areas of interest.
 ---